Ensono/amido.github.io/docs/nx/next/plugin-information.md

   - "next"
   - generator
   - executor
+  - redis
 ---

 import Init from './init.md'
-import NextAuth from './next-auth.md' import NextInfra from './infra.md' import Tabs from '@theme/Tabs';
+import NextAuth from './next-auth.md' import NextInfra from './infra.md' import NextAuthRedis from './next-auth-redis.md' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The `next` plugin contains generators to augment existing NextJs projects.
-Adding eslint rules, testing configs as well as installing and configuring NextAuth.js in your NextJs app.
+Adding eslint rules, testing config as well as installing and configuring NextAuth.js in your NextJs app.

 Using a standard setup for your Next app ensures consistency and code quality across multiple applications quickly.
-NextAuth can also be quickly added to a project without costly configuration and setup.
+NextAuth (alongside Redis) can also be quickly added to a project without costly configuration and setup.

 Using the infrastructure generator you can setup your application with the necessary infrastructure config to host it in k8s, with optional OpenTelemetry auto instrumentation.